 All of the new iPhones from 2018 were released with dual-SIM support, but none of them were capable of actually using the eSIM in iOS 12, only the physical nano-SIM.
-But as of iOS 12.1, you can now take advantage of eSIM so you can have, say, a business and personal plan on your iPhone XS, XS Max, or XR at the same time.
+But on iOS 12.1 and later, you can finally take advantage of eSIM so you can have, say, a business and personal plan on your iPhone XS, XS Max, or XR at the same time.

 Setting it up can be pretty confusing since digital eSIM is a completely new thing for iPhones.
 First, obviously, you need to have either an iPhone XS, XS Max, or XR with dual-SIM compatibility.
-Next, you need to have iOS 12.1 installed which included support for eSIM in the aforementioned devices.
+Next, you need to have iOS 12.1 or later installed, which includes support for eSIM in the aforementioned devices.

 You'll also need to have an unlocked iPhone XS, XS Max, or XR in order to use plans from two different carriers simultaneously, otherwise, you'll need to use the same carrier — the one you already have a plan with.

-In the US, only AT&T, T-Mobile, and Verizon Wireless support the eSIM in your iPhone but you may have to wait for a carrier update from them before you can use it.
-Sprint has also indicated they will support eSIM sometime in the near future.
-However, if you just need some wireless internet when traveling out of the country, GigSky supports eSIM for data-only.
+In the US, only AT&T and Verizon Wireless currently support eSIM use in your iPhone, T-Mobile will be adding support very soon.
+Sprint has also indicated they will support eSIM but gave no time table.
+However, if you just need some wireless internet when traveling out of the country, GigSky and Truphone support eSIM for data-only.

 Another very important thing to mention is that if you use Sprint or Verizon Wireless, a CDMA provider, as your first activated line, your second SIM will not support another CDMA account, according to Apple.
 That means you'll need to use a GSM-based plan as a secondary as long as your iPhone is unlocked.
 If you bought your iPhone from Apple or Verizon directly, it will be unlocked, and it's the same for Sprint in most cases.